Tomaz612/Tomaz612/README.md

 # Hello, I'm Tomás
 <a href="https://www.linkedin.com/in/tom%C3%A1s-oliveira-a7707335a/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a Computer Engineering graduate with a strong interest in cybersecurity and a continuous drive to expand my knowledge in the field.

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I actively develop hands-on projects and study security concepts to deepen my understanding of real-world threats, detection techniques, and security operations.

 ## Skills